vaidasal/AnalyserX/README.md

 <img width="1348" alt="Screenshot 2021-03-05 at 14 00 18" src="https://user-images.githubusercontent.com/51539520/110147108-92d9f700-7ddb-11eb-9194-4324c5c9efce.png">

 # Set
-If you have multiple logs, made at the same time, you can create a set of them.
-These logs will be synchronised by time.
+If you have multiple logs, made at a similar time, you can create a set of them.
 In this way you will be able to view all of them in one plot.
 Time synchronisation is based on parameter 'vehicle_gps_position_0' (by default) or 'timestamp' (checkbox deselected).
 <img width="1348" alt="Screenshot 2021-03-05 at 15 04 09" src="https://user-images.githubusercontent.com/51539520/110147317-d2084800-7ddb-11eb-8f22-0056feecbdca.png">

 # Visualisation